xquery/xquerydoc/README.md

 XQuery prettify 'brush' was provided by Patrick Wied (as part of a MarkLogic bounty contest ;) ) and can be obtained [here](http://www.patrick-wied.at/static/xquery/prettify/)

+Andy Bunce [apb2006] with patch for windows batch and minor amends to raw format

 ## License